Tuberculosis Treatment in the Philippines

 Patients need to receive several medications

 In treating an active tuberculosis disease, patients need to receive a combination of medications.
-Some of the most effective drugs are:
+The first line drugs are rifampicin, isoniazid, pyrazinamide, and ethambutol.
+Fixed dose combination (FDC) is available and the one most commonly prescribed.

 A person who has an active TB disease might need to take a break from work or school for at least two weeks to receive their medications.
-After that period, their symptoms will improve and the doctor may even announce that they are no longer contagious to others.
+After that period, their symptoms will improve and the doctor may give clearance after the assessment.

-However, to completely clear the tuberculosis disease and infection, they need to complete the short-course treatment for 6 to 8 months.
+However, to completely clear the tuberculosis disease and infection, they need to complete the short-course treatment for 6 months.

 A healthcare worker will observe when the patient takes their medicines